 Sean Michaels was born in Stirling, Scotland, raised in Ottawa, and eventually settled in Montreal, where he founded the pioneering music blog Said the Gramophone.
-His award-winning writing has also appeared in the Observer, McSweeney’s, the Guardian, Pitchfork, and the Globe & Mail.
-His bestselling debut novel Us Conductors, winner of the Scotiabank Giller Prize, was an Indies Introduce selection and named one of NPR’s best books of the year.
+His award-winning writing has also appeared in The Observer, McSweeney’s, The Guardian, Pitchfork and The Globe & Mail.
+His bestselling debut novel, Us Conductors, winner of the Scotiabank Giller Prize, was named one of NPR’s best books of the year.

 —Vol 1 Brooklyn

 In this delightfully protean tale that shifts among many styles, Michaels queries and pushes against our obsession with quantifying all experience as analyzable data.
 A wistful and wondrously inventive novel.

 This novel is like a literary fireworks display . . .
 I had more fun reading this book than I have with any other novel for a very long time.